diego-rzo/DataScientistNanodegree/Project_2_Disaster_Response_Pipelines/README.md

 # Project 2: Disaster Response Pipelines.
-This is a machine learning pipeline to categorize disaster messages by category.
+This is a machine learning pipeline to classify disaster messages by category.

 ## Libraries:
 - pandas